BR Verkehr: Program

-BR Verkehr broadcasts as part of the Bayerischer Rundfunk over their DAB+ platforms.
-The program consists almost entirely of traffic information received by the BR traffic department from police, ADAC or other media.
-All traffic information and messages are given to a so-called speech synthesis system.
-The result is a female computer-generated voice that reads out the messages and info.
-An active hosting does not take place.
+BR Verkehr is broadcast as part of the Bayerischer Rundfunk over its DAB+ platforms.
+The schedule consists almost entirely of traffic information received by the BR traffic department from police, ADAC or other media.
+All traffic information is broadcast using a female, computer-generated voice.
+There is no live on-air voice.

-The BR also transmits traffic data in other programs in TPEG (Transport Protocol Experts Group) format, a further development of the common TMC system.
+BR also transmits traffic data on other channels using the TPEG (Transport Protocol Experts Group) format, a further development of the widely used TMC system.

 Reception

-The channel can be received in the DAB+ network of the Bayerischer Rundfunk.
-From 1 September 2005 to 9 January 2012, BR Verkehr was also available via DVB-S in the ARD Digital program package throughout Europe.
-The German cable providers also fed the station digitally into the cable network until 9 January 2012.
+The channel can be received on BR's DAB+ network.
+From 1 September 2005 to 9 January 2012, BR Verkehr was also available via DVB-S in the ARD Digital channel package throughout Europe.
+German cable providers carried the channel until 9 January 2012.

-It is also possible to receive the complete traffic information by calling 01805/333066.
+It is also possible to receive complete traffic information by calling 01805/333066.

-On 9 January 2012 the distribution of BR traffic via DVB-S and DVB-C was switched off.
-Since then, it can be read on the former broadcasting space of BR Verkehr in the EPG that the station is now distributed exclusively via DAB +.
+On 9 January 2012 distribution of BR traffic via DVB-S and DVB-C end.
+An EPG message informed viewers that the station is now exclusively distributed via DAB +.

+The channel will close by December 31, 2026.